 Both systems are typically made from aluminum or steel.
 Aluminum is lighter and more resistant to corrosion, while steel offers higher wear resistance.
 The choice of material affects both the weight and durability of the rail.

 The stability of Picatinny rails is generally higher due to the standardized dimensions and robust design.
-They are particularly well-suited for heavy attachments and can withstand strong recoil.
-Weaver rails may reach their limits under heavy use or with heavy optics, as their dimensions are less uniform and load capacity can vary.
+They are particularly well-suited for heavy attachments and can withstand heavy recoil.
+Weaver rails may reach their limits with intensive use or heavy optics, as their dimensions are less uniform and load-bearing capacity can vary.

 Compatibility of Accessories